personal-island9353/nature-of-code/README.md

-# nature-of-code
+# The Nature of Code: Follow along

-Code from following allong the Nature of Code book
+Code from following along The Nature of Code book, available at [https://natureofcode.com/](https://natureofcode.com/).